Roman–Aequian wars: Ongoing hostilities from 485 BC

 The Volsci and the Aequi were together defeated again in 485 BC.
 The consul Quintus Fabius Vibulanus incurred the anger of the plebs by lodging the spoils of victory with the publicum.

-Again in 484 BC hostilities with the Volsci and Aequi were renewed.
-The Romans led by the consul Lucius Aemilius Mamercus defeated the enemy, and the Roman cavalry slaughtered many in the rout which followed.
+Hostilities with the Volsci and Aequi were renewed in 484 BC.
+The Romans, led by the consul Lucius Aemilius Mamercus, defeated the enemy, and the Roman cavalry slaughtered many in the rout which followed.

 The Aequi took up arms again in 482 BC.
 In 481 BC they laid siege to the Latin town of Ortona, and the Romans raised an army and placed it under the command of the consul Kaeso Fabius.
 The Romans met the Aequi in battle, and routed them solely by a cavalry charge.
 Due to popular discontent amongst the Roman army, both with the patricians and with Fabius himself, the Roman infantry refused to pursue the enemy.
 Fabius exhorted them to attack the fleeing enemy, but they refused, and returned to camp.
 Nevertheless Fabius and the army returned to Rome victorious.

 In 479 BC Kaeso Fabius was again consul.
-The Aequi invaded the Latin territory, and Fabius was assigned an army to deal with the threat.
+The Aequi invaded Latin territory, and Fabius was assigned an army to deal with the threat.
 No significant battle was fought, because the Aequi retreated to their walled towns.
 When word arrived that the other consul Titus Verginius Tricostus Rutilus was threatened by the Veientes, Fabius took his army to rescue his colleague.